Governors’ information and duties

 Governors are people with varied backgrounds and interests.
 Governors play a vital part in helping all children in the school.
 It is an important and worthwhile job within the local community.

-Currently there is one main meeting each term, held in the evening, and Governors are also expected to serve on at least one of the sub-committees: Resources, Ethos and Behaviour or Curriculum and Standards which also meet once per term.
+Currently there is one main meeting each term, held in the evening, and Governors are also expected to serve on at least one of the other committees: Resources or Curriculum & Standards, which also meet once per term.

 If you have any questions or would like more information, please don’t hesitate to contact the Clerk to Governors, Mrs. Michelle Johnson on email@example.com.